mgmg52/Marco-s-Portfolio-/👠 Wear the Data: A BI Analysis of Zara's Product Portfolio.md

 The dataset contains 252 unique products and there are no missing value in any critical field, so we can trust its completeness.
 However, there is a strong imbalance in products offerings as 218 products are classified under the Men's section, while only 34 under Women's section.
-Moreover, all the five terms appear in the Men's section, whereas the Women's section includes only sweaters.
+Moreover, all the five clothing types appear in the Men's section, whereas the Women's section includes only sweaters.
 This inbalanced assortment gives an important context the correctly interpretate the following KPIs.

 ## B. KPIs Analysis: Zara Portfolio Performance